nicollefavero/java-awesome/funny-main/README.md

 It is possible to pass anyone of the following parameters to the main method:
 * I10, that means it is ok ignore vehicles that have more than 10 years.
 * IEXT, that means it is ok ignore vehicles that are already on the road.
-* EMAIL:example@email.com.br, where the final report will be sent.
+* EMAIL: example@email.com.br, where the final report will be sent.

 ## Build
 ```shell